plotly/documentation/_posts/r/2015-07-30-getting-started.md

 ## Getting Started with Plotly for R

-Plotly is R package for creating interactive web-based graphs via the open source JavaScript graphing library [plotly.js](http://plot.ly/javascript).
+Plotly is an R package for creating interactive web-based graphs via the open source JavaScript graphing library [plotly.js](http://plot.ly/javascript).
 As of version 2.0 (November 17, 2015), Plotly graphs are rendered *locally* through the [htmlwidgets](http://www.htmlwidgets.org/) framework.